 6. L.A.
 Times Fundraising Story

 The HSUS has excellent program-to-fundraising ratios that not only compare very favorably with other animal protection charities, but with any charities in the entire non-profit sector.
-For four out of five consecutive years, The HSUS has been rated a 4-star charity (the highest ranking possible) with Charity Navigator, America's premier independent charity evaluator.
+The HSUS has been rated three or four stars each year for the past decade by Charity Navigator, America's premier independent charity evaluator.
 In 2007, The HSUS spent 84 percent of its dollars on program-related activities.

 The telemarketing work cited by the L.A.
 Times represents just a small share—less than 5 percent—of our larger fundraising and member recruitment and direct marketing public education costs.
 That narrow program focuses on telemarketing efforts that ask supporters to convert to monthly givers, which over time is highly efficient and eliminates paper and environmental waste.
 That said, this program represents a relatively small part of our larger fundraising efforts, which include direct mail, major gifts, online giving, planned giving, bequests, foundation support, house parties, and the like.
 To take one small slice of our fundraising, as this news story does, and to draw a conclusion about our overall fundraising efforts is a very significant distortion and in no way provides an accurate gauge of the organization's effectiveness and efficiency.